Pomacanthus zonipectus: Description

+Pomacanthus zonipectus has a deep, compressed body with a short, blunt snout with a small mouth which has numerous small bristle-like teeth.
+It's preoperculum has a large spine at its corner and a smooth vertical edge, while the area beneath the eye and the operculum have no spines.
+This species can reach a total body length of about 46 cm.

+Like other members of the genus Pomacanthus, has juveniles and adults which look quite different.
+The adults have the posterior half of the body covered by a matrix of crisscrossing lines, becoming yellowish-green in the tail.
+There is a large yellow arc to the rear of the pectoral fins and a bright yellow saddle across the nape.
+There is a pale grey section in the middle of the flanks.
+The juveniles have a brownish black background colour broken by 6 vertical vivid yellow bands that start on the face and finish at the caudal peduncle, between the yellow bars there are parallel blue bars.
+The dorsal and pelvic fins have bright blue margins.
+These angelfishes have 11 spines and 24–25 soft rays in the dorsal fin and 3 spines and 20–22 soft rays in the anal fin.

 Habitat and biology

 Pomacanthus zonipectus is found between depths of 6 and 50 m.
 This species is diurnal, it feeds on food items taken from the substrate, mainly sponges but including tunicates, algae, bryozoans, hydroids and the eggs of fish.
 The adults are found in pairs which range widely over therefore while the solitary juveniles are territorial.
 Spawning happens from midsummer to early autumn and the juveniles are most abundant from August up to November.
 They appear to be monogamous.
 Juveniles are also found in tidal pools.